mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - each column is an attribute or piece of information that describes or provides context around the obj/event
 - Sometimes info can be missing (NULL)
 - columns are often a particular datatype (date, integer, string, decimal, ...)
-- **Normalization** is a term used by db professionals for schema design process that minimizes data duplication (efficient storage) & enforce data integrity
+- **Normalization** is a term used by db professionals for schema design process that minimizes data duplication (efficient storage) & enforce data integrity & optimize updates
     - while there are many complex rules that go into refactoring the various forms of normalization it boils down to:
     1. separate each entity into its own table
     2. separate each discrete attribute into its own column